 Arguing and disputing with one another has taken up an incredible amount of time and energy and has not bode well overall for the convert community.
 So while we were busy arguing amongst one another about shoes and socks, and madhhabs and minhaj, and sparring with one another using the views of our sheikhs as if we’re playing Rokem Sockem robots, something extraordinarily consequential has occurred.
 Time has elapsed, and a lot of time was wasted

-Additionally, we’ve created a very confusing, hostile and contentious climate in many masaajid, and too many masaajid have been overrun with foreign sectarianized ideology that dismisses cultural and physical realities on the ground.
+Additionally, we’ve created a very confusing, hostile and contentious climate in many masaajid, and too many masaajid have been overrun with foreign sectarianized ideology that dismisses cultural and physical realities on indigenous peoples, particularly, the descendants of slaves.
 That trend is changing but the effects are already in place and has had generational consequence.
 People are waking up, but they are waking up to a deeply entrenched chaos.
 Like someone bragging about and admiring their house for years and they suddenly realize that the contractor misled them, and that the house is infested with termites, the electrical system were the wrong specs, and that the septic system has been backed up for months.

 This is not to diminish at all the good that is taking place in convert communities, and I do see light on the horizon in sha Allah.
 However, it is an uphill battle.
 It has to start with raising consciousness which is what many of us are working to do.
 Once Black American Muslims and converts realize that that they are free to work in their own self-interests according to Islam, without looking at things through the lenses of immigrant Muslims who mean well, but in many cases do not have a clue about our needs, then perhaps there can be forward motion.
 That’s just for starters and that’s starting to happen slowly.